 Ursula's place is laid out so well, she has considered everything and we would recommended any one to stay.
 The village is exceptional with so much to offer.
 Great bakery, village bio store and restaurants.
 It is also home to the Toiles de Mayenne weaving mills.
 It’s hard to find a better place and village that ticks all the boxes.

 Short video showing the beautiful village with its unique history.

-Artspace Gîtes in Fontaine-Daniel combine the best in design, location and local knowledge to ensure a unique experience for your stay. the two gites occupy the ground floor of a building at the heart of the village.
+The ArtSpace Gîtes project is the brainchild of author Ursula Benjamin and are located at the heart of Fontaine-Daniel in the Pays-de-la-Loire, close to Mayenne.
+The Gîtes combine the best in design, location and local knowledge to ensure a unique experience for your stay. the two gites occupy the ground floor of a building at the heart of the village.

 The Gîtes are designed for individuals or couples and it's unique village location is unparalleled.
 You will get a welcome hamper on arrival as well as a private guided tour of the village.

-The two Gîtes are available throughout the year for guests and also for Professional artists, film-makers, writers and creatives who wish to come to Fontaine-Daniel for inspiration.
+These spaces are available throughout the year for guests and also for Professional artists, film-makers, writers and creatives who wish to come to Fontaine-Daniel for inspiration.
 Your stay at the Gîte helps to fund the Artist residencies, which in turn enriches the cultural experience of the village.

 More information on artist residencies can be found here.